-Note; Kew Gardens is £15 admission per adult, children 16 and under £3.50; so if you are a big group and don’t fancy the expenditure, stick to the river path all the way back to Kew Green.
+Note; Kew Gardens is £15.50 admission per adult, children 16 and under £3.50 (2017 prices); so if you are a big group and don’t fancy the expenditure, stick to the river path all the way back to Kew Green.
 There’s plenty of interest this way too.

 All back in the same place…

-Kew Green is a delight, wih a quintessentially English feel – an old horse pond, a classical 18th century church, a cricket square; and in the summer numerous events, including the Midsummer Fête in June and a Horticultural Show in August.
-Ah to be British is what you will feel on first spying this space (unless of course it’s raining…)
+Kew Green is a delight, with a quintessentially English feel – an old horse pond, a classical 18th-century church, a cricket square; and in the summer numerous events, including the Midsummer Fête in June and a Horticultural Show in August.
+Ah to be British is what you will feel on first spying this space (unless of course, it’s raining…)

 Today one can’t help but flip into rubber necking property speculator mode – how lovely the houses are, how much do they cost, how are they decorated inside and will we see anyone famous?
 Peering in on other people’s lives never seemed so much fun.

-The final part of our journey took us through the Grove Rd Estate, developed by the Duke of Devonshire.
-As I mentioned earlier, from the 1870s onwards The Duke of Devonshire had started developing the land of the Grove Park estate as a high-class residential area for wealthy merchants.
+The final part of our journey took us through the Grove Rd Estate, developed by the Duke of Devonshire, from the 1870s onwards.
+The Duke of Devonshire had started developing the land of the Grove Park estate as a high-class residential area for wealthy merchants.
 The earliest housing is on the river side of Grove Park Road, where large Victorian villas were erected, and soon extended to Hartington Road.

-Hartington Rd also has a couple of 1930s art deco gems which are worth taking in, although in theory the best views are from the river.
+Hartington Rd also has a couple of 1930s art deco gems which are worth taking in, although in theory, the best views are from the river.
 The University of London Boathouse (81 Hartington Road) was built in the mid-1930s and has been in continuous use since as a university boathouse.
 Most remarkably, there have been no significant alterations to the building.
 The interior is as originally designed.
-The first floor clubroom is a very rare survival of an original 1930s sporting clubhouse interior and the rowing tank in the ground floor is a fine example of an architect-designed 1930s sports training facility.
+The first-floor club room is a rare survival of an original 1930s sporting clubhouse interior, and the rowing tank on the ground floor is a fine example of an architect-designed 1930s sports training facility.

-Our journey ended as it begun, in the midst of grand Victorian houses and finally the railway station which had trasnformed Chiswick from being essentially a village to an urban enclave.
+Our journey ended as it begun, in the midst of grand Victorian houses, and finally, the railway station which had transformed Chiswick from being essentially a village to an urban enclave.